 In the event an Airfield Operations Specialist is unable to obtain or retain a CPL, absent extenuating circumstances, the employee shall be temporarily assigned to duties that do not require a Concealed Pistol License for up to 30 calendar days.
 Depending upon the circumstances, the parties may mutually agree to extend the time period.
 The Port will reimburse the employee for the cost of obtaining the license.

 Section 11.
 Direct Deposit.
-As a condition of employment, all employees who currently have direct deposit, and all employees HIRED AFTER December 31, 2019, are required to participate in the Port's direct deposit program for payroll purposes.
-Those that choose not to participate in the Port's direct deposit program, must sign the application to receive a pay card in lieu of direct deposit, or may request a physical check.
+As a condition of employment, all employees are required to participate in the Port's direct deposit program for payroll purposes.